Getting help for drug addiction

 A person can go to their GP to discuss treatment options and work out what they feel is best for them.
 Their GP can assess the severity of the issue and help to advise on the most appropriate addiction treatment route.

-Some people prefer to go direct to a drug addiction treatment facility for advice and most, such as Priory, will accept self-referrals.
+Some people prefer to go directly to a drug addiction treatment facility for advice and most, such as Priory, will accept self-referrals.
 For anyone who feels they are struggling with a substance abuse issue, Priory offers a free addiction assessment with one of our experienced addiction therapists which can be quickly and easily booked.
-This gives you the opportunity to discuss treatment options in confidence and helps you to understand the best route toward recovery.
+This gives you the opportunity to discuss treatment options in confidence and helps you to understand the best route towards recovery.